 What is Internal Audit's role in respect of VFM?

 Internal Audit are required to provide an annual opinion to the University on whether its arrangements for VFM are adequate and effective.
-This in turn is used by the Audit Committee to assist in formulating the conclusions they make about value for money in their annual report.
+This in turn is used by the Audit and Risk Committee to assist in formulating the conclusions they make about value for money in their annual report.

 Internal Audit assesses all audits in respect of their capacity to provide value for money improvements.
 In some cases the audit will relate mainly to Value for Money.
 In other cases specific audit findings relate to potential improvements in VFM and the associated recommendations are flagged accordingly.